tonybear27/Floor-Detection/README.md

 ## Running

-Put your testing images at [here](object-detection-api/workspace/test-mask/images/test)
+Put your testing images at [here](images/test)

 `python test_images.py` or if you prefer using [Jupter Notebook](test_image.ipynb)

-And the result will be stored at [here](object-detection-api/workspace/test-mask/images/test_annotated)
+And the result will be stored at [here](images/test_annotated)

 ## Training

+First of all, you have to enter the directory

+`cd workspace/test-mask`

-Put your training images at [here](object-detection-api/workspace/test-mask/images/train), and your validation images at [here](object-detection-api/workspace/test-mask/images/val)
+Put your training images at [here](train/workspace/test-mask/images/train), and your validation images at [here](train/workspace/test-mask/images/val)

 **Note:** Your annotation files must follow COCO format.